cristianonicolai/devconfcz-2020/README.md

     - Name: _hotel_ Data type (custom): `org.acme.travel.Hotel`
     - Name: _trip_ Data type (custom): `org.acme.travel.Trip`

-**Important!** Save your work: ctrl+S
+**Important!** Save your work: ctrl+s (Or cmd+s if you are using mac)

 2. Model Hotel Booking process

  - Add a start node, a service task for executing the `HotelBookingService` bean and an end node.
- - Select the new service task node modify the following properties (Implementation/Execution):
+ - Select the new service task node:
+   -  Configure it's name, you can set it with the name `Book Hotel`;
+   -  Modify the following properties (Implementation/Execution):
      - Select Implementation _Java_
-   - Interface, the fully complete name of the `HotelBookingService` class: `org.acme.travel.service.HotelBookingService`
+     - Interface, the complete name (FQDN) of the `HotelBookingService` class: `org.acme.travel.service.HotelBookingService`
      - Operation, the name of the method that you created in the `HotelBookingService` class service.
      - Assignments:
           - Input: Add an input named _Parameter_ of type (custom) `org.acme.travel.Trip` and source _trip_.
           - Output: Add an output named _Result_ of type (custom) `org.acme.travel.Hotel` and source _hotel_.

-**Important!** Save your work: ctrl+S
+**Important!** Save your work: ctrl+S (or cmd+s)

 ## 10) Create the business logic for the Flight Booking

 ![alt text](docs/flightbooking.png)

-1. On `src/main/resources/org/acme/travel`, create new BPMN file for the Flight booking sub-process.
+1. On `src/main/resources/org/acme/travel`, create new BPMN file named `flightBooking.bpmn2` for the Flight booking sub-process.
 Using the BPMN editor, set the following process attributes (properties panel on right side):

 - Process Name: _Flight Booking_
 - Id: _flightBooking_